Palila: Distribution and status

 Currently, the palila can be found only on the upper slopes of Mauna Kea on the island of Hawaiʻi.
 Palila live from about 6500 to 9500 ft MASL.
 The population density of the bird increases in areas where māmane (Sophora chrysophylla) grows more plentifully, and the birds do not appear to venture far from māmane stands.
 Essentially, this means that the species is confined – and may always have been so – to the area above the moist forest belt at around 3000–4500 ft.

 The fossil record shows that prior to human arrival the Palila also occurred in Kauaʻi and Oʻahu, and thus could likely have occurred on Maui and neighboring islands as well, but it has not been recorded out of the island of Hawaiʻi since European arrival.
 Palila are found in less than 10 percent of their historical range; they were found at elevations down to 4000 ft as late as the 19th century.
 Loxioides bailleui was abundant throughout Hawaiʻi until the beginning of the 20th century.
 It lived on the upper slopes of Mauna Kea, the northwest slopes of Mauna Loa, and the eastern slopes of Hualālai.
 Then, as early as 1944, scientists believed the bird almost extinct.

 On March 11, 1967, the palila was listed as an endangered species under the Endangered Species Act.
 In 1975, it was estimated that only 1,614 palila existed.
 In 1978, the 9th Circuit Court of Appeals ruled that feral sheep and goats had to be removed from critical habitat of the bird.
-From annual counts between 1980 and 1996, variable estimates of population ranged from 1,584 to 5,685 mature birds, though there are no consistent trends.
+From annual counts between 1980 and 1996, variable estimates of population ranged from 1,584 to 5,685 mature birds, though there were no consistent trends.
 In 1997, the west slope of Mauna Kea contained 72% of the population.
 The entire population, an estimated 4,396 birds, occupied an estimated 78 km2.

+From 1998 to 2024, the population declined by more than 90%, or 205 birds per year, with 100% statistical support for an overall downward trend.
+As of 2024, the estimated population was between 412 and 970 birds, with a point estimate of 666 individuals.
+The U.S. Fish and Wildlife Service completed a five-year review of the palila in 2025, confirming its status as "endangered."